Cray-HPE/docs-csm/upgrade/1.0.11/Stage_0_Prerequisites.md

 ## Stage 0.9 - Modify NCN Images

 Any site modifications to the images used to boot the management nodes need to be done again as part of this upgrade.
-These may include changing the root password, adding different ssh keys for the root account, or setting a default timezone.
+These may include changing the root password, adding different SSH keys for the root account, or setting a default timezone.

 The management nodes deploy with a default password in the image, so it is a recommended best